bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 	- [ ] **Coin Type**
 		- [ ] Niobe - passive - Duplicates (type + denom) of coins you already own will appear in the shop (replaces 1 coin with an exactly duplicat of a coin you own, in each shop and shop reroll). +Shards for each coin of the same God.
 		- [ ] Ganymede - +Souls per Olympian coin.
 Olympian coins appear more often.
-		- [ ] ??? - Spice - payoff, more for each copy of this you have (starts appearing more often in shop when you have it)
+		- [ ] The Muses - payoff, more for each copy of this you have (starts appearing more often in shop when you have it)
 	- [ ] **Life**
 		- [ ] Bellerophon - +Souls the less life you have.
 		- [ ] ??? - +1 soul per 20/17/14/10 life you have.???